Albino Farm

 Albino Farm is a 2009 horror film written and directed and written by Joe Anderson and Sean McEwen.
 It stars Chris Jericho, Richard Christy, Tammin Sursok, and Alex Neustaedter.
 The music was composed by Scott Rockenfield.

 The movie follows four college students who stumble across a murderous rural community in the Ozark Mountains.
-The story is loosely based off a Missouri urban legend.
+The story is loosely based on a Missouri urban legend.

 Plot

 Stacey, Melody, Brian, and Sanjay, a group of college students, are traveling through the Ozark Mountains region, working on a history research project about rural American customs and legends.
 They encounter several eccentric and physically deformed locals.
 When their SUV gets a flat tire, they acquire a new one from Jeremiah, a blind elderly man who speaks incoherently.
 Brian, the jerk of the group, deliberately underpays Jeremiah.

 The students stumble across a revival meeting, where they learn about the supposed legend of the Albino Farm.
 They arrive in a small town of Shiloh and start looking for the Albino Farm, ignoring warnings from the locals, many of whom seem to have various deformities.
 They meet Levi and his two deaf friends, who agree to take them to the Albino Farm for twenty-five dollars and a view of Melody's breasts.

 When they reach the gates, a fight between Levi and Brian breaks out.
 Levi and his buddies drive off, leaving the students on their own.
 Brian and Melody enter an old house and Brian sees a person and chases after them, with Melody following.
 Brian gets captured by a group of deformed and violent individuals living on the farm and is killed.
 When the rest of the group goes searching for Brian, Melody gets separated from the group and gets killed as well.

 Meanwhile, Sanjay and Stacey keep searching for their missing friends, eventually arriving at the farm.
 They find evidence of earlier victims and are soon pursued by the same group of disfigured inhabitants.
 After being captured, Sanjay and Stacey wake up in an underground cave with their arms sewn together.
 They manage to tear themselves apart and attempt to escape, fighting off their captors in the process.

 During the escape, Sanjay sacrifices himself by causing an explosion that kills him and several attackers, and renders Stacey unconscious.
 After recovering, she finds the revival meeting tent and seeks help.
 Inside, she discovers that the preacher has albinism, and the rest of the congregation exhibit various physical deformities.
 Stacey begins to laugh uncontrollably as the congregation breaks into song.